 People sometimes ask me for writing workshop recommendations.

 I’ve learned that you will evolve as a writer.
-Early on, you might not be ready as a writer to hear criticism of your work; you might not be able to learn certain things yet.
-You’ll need different things as you evolve.
-And always, the more you know about writing, the more you’re able to absorb from workshops.
+When you first start writing, you might not be able to learn certain things yet and you might not be ready to hear criticism of your work.
+As you evolve, what you need from a workshop changes.
+And always, the more you know about writing, the more you’re able to absorb.

-And not all workshops are created equal.
-And quality doesn’t really depend on whether they are online or in-person.
+Not all workshops are created equal, and quality doesn’t depend on whether they are online or in-person.

 I can recommend without reservation Odyssey Writing Workshop’s Online Classes.